AdaCore/gnatstudio/docs/users_guide/environment.rst

     you are working on a small part of the whole system, you may not want to have a complete copy of the code on your local machine).

-*GPS is very slow compared to previous versions under unix (GPS < 4.0.0)*
+*GPS is very slow compared to previous versions under Unix (GPS < 4.0.0)*

-  GPS versions 4.x need the X RENDER extension when running under unix systems to perform at a reasonable speed, so you need to make sure your X server properly supports this extension.
+  GPS versions 4.x need the X RENDER extension when running under Unix systems to perform at a reasonable speed, so you need to make sure your X server properly supports this extension.